-An offer of admission made to students enrolled in their final semester of work toward a bachelor’s degree is contingent upon their completion of that degree at or above their academic standing at the time the offer was made.
+An offer of admission made to students enrolled in their final semester of work toward a graduate or undergraduate degree is contingent upon their completion of that degree at or above their academic standing at the time the offer was made.

 Certain study or research activities of students may require access to biological or chemical materials that are subject to special restrictions under federal law.
 Individuals who wish to be authorized to have access to such materials must comply with UMB policy, state law, and federally mandated drug and criminal background checks.
 Students who cannot maintain eligibility to engage in study or research with biological or chemical materials have no assurance that UMB will provide an alternative path of study or research.
 Therefore, students may not be able to enroll or to continue enrollment and advancement at UMB.
 Because of the serious financial and academic consequences of failure to obtain and maintain ongoing eligibility with legal requirements, students should plan in advance to ask advisors, faculty, and mentors about authorization for access to biological and chemical materials.
 Students should carefully consider the drug and criminal background check requirements before selecting a course of study or research that may be subject to special restrictions.

-Individuals who are offered admission and who need accommodation under the Americans with Disabilities Act should contact the University’s Office of Student Services and the respective graduate program director in a timely manner.
+Individuals who are offered admission and who need accommodation under the Americans with Disabilities Act should contact the University’s of Office of Educational Support and Disability Services (ESDS) and the respective graduate program director in a timely manner.
 Accommodations are not made retroactively.

 Baltimore, MD 21201